How To Fix Back Pain

 Rethink "Bird Dogs"

-Instead, tuck your hip under (right).
-As soon as you tuck correctly, you will feel a big difference - you will have to use your abs to tuck, and use the hip and leg muscles to lift your leg instead of arching your back.
-(Also - Use upper back muscles to raise your neck and head to level instead of bending back your neck at a sharp angle at one vertebra - lift chest not chin)
+Notice increased sway/ increased inward curve in the lower back to lift the leg (left).
+Instead, tuck your pelvis under (right).
+As soon as you tuck correctly, you will feel a big difference; You will have to use your abs to tuck, and use the hip and leg muscles to lift your leg instead of arching your back.
+Also - Use upper back muscles to raise your neck and head to level instead of bending back your neck at a sharp angle at one vertebra - lift chest not chin.

 Instead of spending time on ineffective exercises, get off your knees.
-Hold a real push position.
-It will strengthen your arms.
-Make sure to use abdominal muscles to tuck under your hips or you will get no core exercise.
+Hold a real push-up or plank position as in the drawing below.
+It will strengthen your arms and is more ab exercise - when done right.
+Make sure to use abdominal muscles to tuck under your hips or you will get no ab exercise.
 Hold a good pushup position.
 Lift one leg without letting your spine sag.
 To advance, hold this same position and lift one arm straight out in front of you.
 Don't drop your head or hunch your shoulder.
 Use your muscles to hold you as straight as if you were standing.

 Use this neutral spine drill to train yourself to prevent your spine from sagging, then transfer that re-positioning skill to standing.
 You will change it from a mindless exercise to good abdominal exercise that also retrains functional movement habits when you stand, walk, and run.

 Turn to the side on one arm, hold your body straight, using oblique abs to prevent sagging.
 When you can do this, lift the top leg so that you are standing on one arm and the side of your bottom foot.
 Use the knowledge from this drill to retrain standing position with packages and bags on one hip without sagging.
 Your bags change from back pain from bad body mechanics into built-in exercise and ab training.

 For more Ab Revolution, hold one leg out to the side, holding a straight pushup position.
 Lift the opposite arm and hold.
 Then try pushups like this: